 Traditional hard-sided coolers lead the charge in ice retention and durability, but for those who don’t need a week’s worth of cold food and drinks, a soft-sided cooler can be a viable alternative.
 Compared to hard models, soft coolers are considerably lighter, easier to carry, and often save you a good deal of cash.
 From burly waterproof options to packable designs that collapse down for easy storage, below we break down the top soft coolers of 2024.
 For more background information, check out our detailed comparison table and buying advice below the picks.
-If you’re less concerned about portability and instead prioritize cooling capabilities and durability, we’ve also compiled a list of the best hard-sided coolers.
+Depending on your intended use(s), we've also compiled lists of the best hard-sided coolers, best backpack coolers, and best wheeled coolers

 Our Team’s Soft Cooler Picks